Notes on Randomized Algorithms: Approximating exponentially improbable events

 \subsection{Matchings}

-We saw in §\ref{section-congestion-matchings} that a random walk on matchings on a graph with $m$ edges has mixing time $τ_2 ≤ 8m^6$, where the walk is defined by selecting an edge uniformly at random and flipping whether it is in the matching or not, while rejecting any steps that produce a non-matching.
-This allows us to sample matchings of a graph with $δ$ total variation distance from the uniform distribution in $O\parens*{m^6 \parens*{\log m+ \log \frac{1}{δ}}}$ time.
+We saw in §\ref{section-congestion-matchings} that a random walk on matchings on a graph with $m$ edges has mixing time $τ_2 ≤ 32m^6$, where the walk is defined by selecting an edge uniformly at random and flipping whether it is in the matching or not, while rejecting any steps that produce a non-matching.
+This allows us to sample matchings of a graph with $δ$ total variation distance from the uniform distribution in $O\parens*{m^6 \parens*{\log N + \log \frac{1}{δ}}}$ time, where $N$ is the number of matchings.
+Since every matching is a subset of the edges, we can crudely bound $N ≤ 2^m$ which lets us rewrite the sampling time as $O\parens*{m^6 \parens*{m + \log \frac{1}{δ}}}$.

 Suppose now that we want to count matchings instead of sampling them.
 It's easy to show that for any particular edge $uv ∈ G$, at least half of all matchings in $G$ don't include $uv$: the reason is that if $M$ is a matching in $G$, then $M' = M ∖ \Set{uv}$ is also a matching, and at most two matchings $M'$ and $M' \cup \Set{uv}$ are mapped to any one $M'$ by this mapping.